 For retreat participants who want to stay in downtown Vancouver, we have secured a block of rooms at the Delta Hotels Vancouver Downtown Suites, one block away from the Segal Graduate School of Business.

-Delta will offer a special room rate to retreat participants who book by Thursday, May 23, 2019.
+Delta will offer a special room rate to retreat participants who book by (Date TBD).
 A room booking code is needed to receive the discounted rate and is available upon enrollment.
 Please be aware that cost of accommodations is not included in the retreat registration and participants are required to book their own rooms.

 How will I learn?